 I sat myself down with a paper, pen and my parents’ laptop.
 I needed to know if there was a chance, somewhere out there for me to attend college.
 My family and I needed a job with better pay, better hours and benefits.
 Hopefully there was a chance for me to start a real career.

 What type of programs would start me off in a growing career?
 What was the fastest way to get started?
 What kind of hours would I be working and would it be worth the pay?

 I heard nursing was a dependable career with great pay, so I started there.

 In the toolbar of my mom’s laptop, I searched, top rated nursing schools near me.
 I saw several ads and several nursing schools nearby.
 Who knew you could go to school online for nursing?
 I knew myself well enough to know that online schooling was not for me.
 Either way, that was not the best option for me.
 I needed somebody to answer my questions when I got stuck or to tell me if I was learning the skills right.

 Although there were a few options nearby to enroll in a nursing program, I was discouraged to see that it would take a couple of years to become a working nurse.
+The whole rn vs bsn debate and which route to choose was still very much on my mind, I was not clear on my choice yet.
 Not to mention daycare, time and expense so that I could attend school.

 Suddenly, I questioned if this was a good idea.